dominik-pichler/Review_me_if_you_can/README.md

 # Introduction
 ## The Scenario
 Short-Term Renting business (STR) is hard, but without the right monitoring tools for customer satisfaction, it is even harder(then it has to be).
-This Repo utilizes modern Knowledge-Graph Approaches to assist hotels and short-term rental businesses in identifying problems regarding their cleaning services and customer satisfactions.
+This Project utilizes modern Knowledge-Graph Approaches to assist hotels and short-term rental businesses in **identifying issues** regarding their cleaning services and customer satisfactions.
 In particular, it is aiming at identifying if certain appartements or cleaning personals form clusters/sources of exceptionally good or bad customer experiences.
-Hence the thereby modeled KG should provided the user with a good structure for all general queries.

 ### The Analytics
 For this reason, this project provides a presentation layer that displays the following information to the user: